27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Set Sail with a Ride on the Ferry

-A fall ferry cruise through the Puget sound is a great way to see the waterfront and all of the natural beauty of Seattle in autumn.
+A fall ferry cruise through the Puget sound is a great way to see the waterfront and the natural beauty of Seattle in autumn.

 Go Whale Watching on the FSR Clipper

-Heading to the coast in search of whales is a great way to spend a fall day.
+Heading to the coast searching for whales is a great way to spend a fall day.

 The FSR clipper offers half and full-day excursions to go whale watching.